AnnikaPeacockAI/GIS-PCT/README.md

 # GIS-PCT

 ## About The Project
 The GIS-PCT is an open source initiative aimed at enhancing the experiences of hikers and trail angels on the Pacific Crest Trail (PCT).
-Leveraging QGIS for mapping, Python for backend operations, and JavaScript for interactive user interfaces, this project delivers an engaging and informative dashboard.
+Leveraging QGIS for mapping, Python for backend operations, and JavaScript for interactive user interfaces, this project aims to deliver an engaging and informative dashboard.
 With a focus on smart data use and community engagement, the GIS-PCT ensures vital information about trail conditions, weather, and resources is freely accessible to improve outcomes for all trail users.

 ### Built With
 - **[QGIS](https://qgis.org)**: An open-source Geographic Information System for creating detailed maps.